opensecuritycontroller/community/testing/testcases/ds_testcases.md

 2. Login to OSC.
 3. Click OSC->**Setup**->**Distributed Appliance**->**Deployments**->**Deployment Specifications** for Virtual System->**Add**.
 4. Provide a unique DS name e.g. My-DS1.
-5. Select Openstack Tenant.
+5. Select OpenStack Tenant.
-6. Select Openstack Region.
+6. Select OpenStack Region.
 7. Select Criterion By Host e.g. and enable it.
 8. Select the Management Network, Inspection Network, and Floating IP Pool.
 9. Keep default Deployment Count 1 and 'Shared' selected.
 10. Click **OK**.

 **Expected Result:**
 It takes a while and Deployment Specifications with the name My-DS1 should be added.
 Job Status should be PASSED.
-In Openstack, the  appliance instance related to the DS should be deployed.
+In OpenStack, the  appliance instance related to the DS should be deployed.

 ****